 The process varies between card providers, but in general, here’s how to request prequalification:

-- Visit the provider’s prequalification page.
+- Visit the provider’s website and navigate to the prequalification page.

 - Fill out the application form with your personal information.

 - Choose a credit card you wish to prequalify for, if possible.

 |American Express||Yes||Full name, address, last four digits of your SSN, income (optional)|

 |Bank of America||Yes||Full name, address, date of birth, last four digits of your SSN, and the type of card you want such as rewards or balance transfer|

 |Chase||Yes||Full name, address, last four digits of your SSN|